kmccleary3301/stream-mdx/docs/STREAMING_MARKDOWN_RELEASE_CHECKLIST.md

 | MDX modes | Playwright smoke (server + worker) | 0 pending MDX blocks post-stream |

 Push the analyzer/benchmark artifacts to CI (e.g., upload `tmp/snippet_analysis/**` and `tmp/renderer-benchmark.json`) so regressions are traceable.

 ---

+## 8. Remaining work to delegate (publication-plan gaps)

+This section is intentionally concrete for automation (Codex CLI / scripts).

+1. **Add a `release:verify` script (root)**
+   - Goal: fully automated “ship check” that catches the most common npm failures.
+   - Requirements:
+     - Builds all workspaces
+     - Packs tarballs into `tmp/release-packs/`
+     - Installs the starter (or a scratch project) **from tarballs** (no workspace links)
+     - Runs `npm run worker:build` (or verifies the hosted worker is present) and then `next build`
+     - Writes a small manifest to `tmp/release-verify/manifest.json` (versions, tarball names, node/npm versions)

+2. **Phase 2 — tighten dependency boundaries**
+   - Goal: `@stream-mdx/core` stays React-free; `@stream-mdx/worker` and `@stream-mdx/plugins` must not depend on React at runtime.
+   - Acceptance checks:
+     - `grep -R "from 'react'\\|from \\\"react\\\"" packages/markdown-v2-core/src` returns nothing.
+     - `npm ls --workspaces --prod react react-dom` shows React only where expected (usually `@stream-mdx/react` and example apps).
+     - `packages/markdown-v2-core/package.json` has **no** `react`/`react-dom` in deps/peerDeps.

+3. **Phase 3 — stabilize public API + exports discipline**
+   - Goal: consumers import only documented entrypoints; deep imports are either supported intentionally or blocked.
+   - Tasks:
+     - Verify each package’s `exports` map matches the intended surface area.
+     - Decide whether any deep imports should be supported (and document them) or explicitly blocked.
+     - Ensure `types` + `typesVersions` (if used) line up with `exports`.

+4. **Release engineering follow-through (Changesets)**
+   - Current state: `.changeset/config.json` exists and CI runs install/build/test/pack.
+   - Remaining:
+     - Add first changeset(s) describing the initial public release for each package.
+     - Decide versioning strategy (single version vs independent) and set it in `.changeset/config.json`.
+     - Add a publish workflow (optional) or document the manual publish commands and ordering.

+---